HeliosVirtualCockpit/HeliosInterfaces/README.md

 These files can be loaded by Helios to define the exact functions of a particular interface, or to define entirely new interfaces.

-NOTE: this repo will be public when it is up and running and there is a Helios build that supports it.

 ## Installation
 Clone this repo to your "My Documents"\Helios\Interfaces folder, so that the definitions will be found by Helios.